GUIDE TO THE RIVER TUMMEL

 TIME NEEDED: 1-2 hours.

-ACCESS HASSLES: Try and be mindful of others when parking, especially in busy periods.
+ACCESS HASSLES: PLEASE SEE TAKE OUT INFO ABOVE.
+Try and be mindful of others when parking, especially in busy periods.
 Paddler/Rafter relations can get a bit strained.

 WATER LEVEL INDICATORS: Dam release.
 Release schedule available here, but usually weekends June-September.
 High water during the winter can trigger emergency releases, though these may be much higher than standard.
 The outflow is in the middle of the dam at the bottom - there needs to be some water coming out of here for a good level.